martinboers/plcnext-book/src/ch01-03-firmware.md

 ## Firmware

-The PLC firmware includes the Linux kernel and factory-installed services that are specific to the PLCnext Control.
-The PLC can be updated to a different firmware version at any time, if required.
+The PLCnext Control firmware includes both the Linux kernel and factory-installed software from Phoenix Contact.
+A PLCnext Control device can be updated with a different firmware version at any time, if required.
 In general, newer firmware will only add non-breaking features and bug-fixes to older versions, so applications that are designed for a specific firmware version should (generally) be able to run on newer firmware versions without modification.

 ### Checking the Firmware Version

 It is important to know the firmware version that is running on the PLC for a number of reasons:

-* When building native applications, you must use a software development kit (SDK) that is compatible with the firmware version of the PLCnext Control that will run the application.
+* When building native applications, you must use a software development kit (SDK) that is compatible with the firmware version that will run the application.

-* When installing third-party applications that have been built specifically for PLCnext Control, you may need to select a version that is compatible with the firmware running on your PLC.
+* When installing third-party applications that have been built specifically for PLCnext Control devices, you may need to select a version that is compatible with the firmware running on your PLC.

-* When looking for assistance in the PLCnext Community, it will often help to know what firmware version is currently running on the PLC.
+* When looking for assistance in the [PLCnext Community][plcnext-community], it will often help to know what firmware version is currently running on the PLC.

 You can check the version of firmware currently running on the PLC by listing the contents of the `arpversion` file in the `/etc/plcnext/` directory.